apls777/kaggle-uw-neural-data-challenge/README.md

 # UW Neural Data Challenge 2019

+This is the 1st place solution for the UW Neural Data Challenge.
 The challenge was to predict the responses of visual neurons to given images.

 Read more about this Kaggle challenge [here](https://www.kaggle.com/c/uwndc19).